cBioPortal/cbioportal-frontend/packages/oncoprintjs/README.md

     import Oncoprint from "oncoprintjs";

-A full documentation of the API is still pending, but the typescript declarations in `index.d.ts` may be of use.
+A full documentation of the API is still pending, but the typescript declarations in `dist/js/oncoprint.d.ts` may be of use.

 ## Development
 ### Getting Started